Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 Where to Stay in Komiža

-If you want to splurge: Villa Kala Komiža brings tons of style; while Style Komiža brings modern elegance to the beachfront.
+If you want to splurge: Villa Kala Komiža has tons of style with views of the sea and mountains from your terrace.

-If you want a mid-range stay: Apartments Sole and Apartment Filomena bring you good value for money.
+If you want a mid-range stay: Apartments Sole offers you good value for money and basic apartment amenities.

-If you’re on a budget: The Little Gem and Studios Ana Mari have low prices and very happy past guests.
+If you’re on a budget: Studios Ana Mari features basic kitchenettes, low prices and very good reviews from past guests.

 Find more places to stay in Komiža here.